aaronpickard/JENGA/README.md

 4. Convert the discretized parabola (line) back to 3D, by mapping x range in xy plane to the length range, and the y range in the xy plane to the length range (this part may not be implemented optimally, but it works well enough for the code to integrate with the hardware and produce the desired results because there's a failsafe G1 command to get to the stop point)

 move_down(self, start, h): vertically moves a brick down a defined distance

-    STOPPED EDITING README.MD FILE HERE

 ## main.py
-This is the file that one day soon will bring all of these other files together and produce a meaningful G-Code instruction set for the balloon assembly to execute.
+This is the file that brings all of these other files together and produces a meaningful G-Code instruction set for the balloon assembly to execute.

 ### Functions in main.py